Video, photo 'stand-ups' and masks

 So, yes, wear the masks — within reasonable limits.
 I would pull my mask down around my neck if I were a TV reporter doing a “stand-up” from a location outside the studio.
 David Roush, a DuBois guy who made good as a “Noo Yawk Citee” TV news anchor and schoolteacher, made a cogent observation to that effect on Facebook last week.

-David, who got his journalistic start writing for this newspaper while still in public school, tells us that nobody is within six feet of the reporter who is speaking in that “stand up.”
+David, who got his journalistic start writing for the DuBois Courier Express while still in public school, tells us that nobody is within six feet of the reporter who is speaking in that “stand up.”
 The camera has to be further away than six feet to get the desired effect, close enough to focus on the reporter but far away enough to give a background slice of the fire, vehicle crash, courthouse, hurricane, festival ... whatever event is the topic of the reporter’s talk.

 Though TV is a visual medium, the spoken words are the core of the report.